Negative Pressure Isolation Facilities for Disease Outbreaks

-In the event of an act of bio-terrorism or an outbreak of an infectious airborne disease, negative pressure isolation facilities are critical systems.
-They are vital for safely treating infected patients, monitoring quarantined individuals and protecting nearby communities from infection.
+In the event of an act of bio-terrorism or an outbreak of an infectious airborne disease (like Coronavirus COVID-19), negative pressure isolation facilities are critical systems.
+They are vital for safely treating infected patients, monitoring quarantined individuals and protecting hospitalized patients and nearby communities from infection.

 The Centers for Disease Control and Prevention provide guidelines and requirements for Airborne Infection Isolation (AII) in the event of an attack or outbreak.
 For example, in a Tuberculosis outbreak, AII policies include the following: